Osaka officials tout national stability aiding casino plans

 Mr Matsui and Mr Yoshimura – both representatives of the Japan Restoration Party – mentioned status quo at national-politics level for their belief in the longevity of the casino policy, according to information collated by GGRAsia’s Japan correspondent.

-Stabilising factors included, they said, not only that the LDP stayed at the centre of government, but also that the country’s IR Implementation Act had been passed and remains in place, providing a path for casino liberalisation in the country.
+Stabilising factors included, they said, not only that the LDP stayed at the centre of government, but also that the country’s IR Implementation Act had been passed and remained in place, providing a path for casino liberalisation in the country.

 The next national election is due in, or before, October 2021.
 Currently, the LDP and its partner Komeito command a majority in the country’s parliament (pictured), although Mr Abe’s personal popularity rating fell to 32.7 percent during August, the second-lowest level since his administration was launched in December 2012, according to a Jiji Press opinion poll in mid-August